 It is helpful to develop a strategy for using students’ names.
 You may then call upon all students to contribute to class interaction over the period of a semester.
 Using names also allows you to politely request students to pay attention if they are speaking at inappropriate times.
 Some academics use a class roll, and pose questions to students in alphabetical order.
 Students know that they are next on the list and are prepared for a question.

-Some foreign names are difficult for teachers to read and pronounce.
-Some representations of foreign names place the family name first, followed by the first name.
-A number of foreign students choose to use a “nickname” when studying in a foreign country.
+Some names from other languages are difficult for teachers to read and pronounce.
+Some languages place the family name first, followed by the first name.
+Some students choose to use a “nickname” when studying in a different country.
 It is a respectful practice to ask students if you have pronounced their name correctly, or if the name you used, is the name they wish to be called.
 We may still make mistakes, but students tend to appreciate the intention.

 Name-plate design activity

 Students may create a name-plate from folded paper, which you may collect at the end of class and re-distribute next class, or ask students to bring to each tutorial.
 Designing a name-plate with a “logo” which students then explain to their group or the whole class, can be an interesting “introductions” or "icebreaker" exercise.
 This activity also allows students to advise the class of their preferred name or nickname.